AliceO2Group/QualityControl/Framework/script/RepoCleaner/README.md

 - `delay`: the duration in minutes of the grace period during which an object is not removed, even if it matches the above path.
 - `policy`: the name of a policy to apply on the matching objects.
 Here are the currently available policies (full description in the corresponding files):
    - `1_per_hour`: keep the first and extend its validity to 1 hour, remove everything in the next hour, repeat.
-   - `1_per_run`: requires the "run" metadata to be set.
+   - `1_per_run`: requires the "Run" or "RunNumber" metadata to be set.
 Keep only the most recent version of an object for a given run.
    - `last_only`: keep only the last version, remove everything else.
    - `none_kept`: keep none, remove everything
    - `skip`: keep everything